priyanka-gogoi/Farm-Water-Requirement-Analysis/README.md

 This is a web-app which determines the water requirement of a crop depending on various factors like temperature, humidity, etc. so that the farmer knows how much amount of water to use.

-This is made using HTML, CSS, Flask and Machine learning(Python)
+This is made using HTML, CSS, Flask and Machine learning(Linear Regression)

 Explaination of ML code:- https://drive.google.com/file/d/1lwHEF4uVRJJ5jk3o93vcsF5q_bLzgkL3/view?usp=sharing